cerebrohivetech/adafruit-fingerprint/docs/source/adafruit_fingerprint/index.rst

 And the responses can be imported like so
 ``from adafruit_fingerprint.responses import *``.
+You can also decide to import only a particular response like so ``from adafruit_fingerprint.responses import FINGERPRINT_OK``.

 And this is basically all you need from the library to get started.
 See the :ref:`example_codes` section to get an idea of how this works.